cyrille-leclerc/opentelemetry-service-dashboard/README.md

 # OpenTelemetry Service Dashboard

-Grafana dashboards for OpenTelemetry services.
+Grafana dashboard for OpenTelemetry services: visualize inbound and outbound RED metrics for HTTP and RPC calls as well as service logs and traces.

 ![Grafana dashboard for OpenTelemetry services](docs/images/otel-svc-dashboard-screenshot-01.png)